vlad1d/rts/REPORT.md

 the user to choose between fighters for their bases, form armies, send them to battle and conquer enemy bases.
 The game also provides the user with the choice to add various events that can influence the outcome of said battles, such as gaining strength stations, teleporters and natural disasters.
 In order to not lose the progress, the user can choose to save the game.

-> *Very briefly describe what your program does.

->Expected length: ~100 words

 ## Program design